-With the approval of the Director of the Collis Center, the Collis porch banner space may be reserved by departments for the advertisement of significant institutional occasions.
+Recognizing Collis' role as Dartmouth's student center, the porch banner space may be reserved by departments, with approval of the Director of the Collis Center, for the advertisement of significant institutional occasions for students.
 Advertising for one-time events is not permitted.

 - Assistive listening devices are available for any amplified event program material.
-The Assistant Director, Timothy Duggan (603-646-0077), is in charge of all audio-visual services at the Collis Center and 53 Commons and is very happy to assist in any way
+Assistant Director Timothy Duggan (available at 603-646-0077) is in charge of all audio-visual services at the Collis Center and '53 Commons and is happy to assist in any way.

-- All requests for accommodations should be made no later than 2 weeks in advance of the event
+- All requests for accommodations must be made no later than 2 weeks in advance of the event.

 - To contact the College's EOAA Coordinator, email firstname.lastname@example.org or call 603-646-3197.